bobverity/rmaverick/README.md

 myproj <- bind_data(myproj, mysim$data, ID_col = 1, pop_col = 2, ploidy_col = 3)
 ```

 Notice the general format of the `bind_data()` function, which takes the same project as both input and output.
 This is the format that most *rmaverick* functions will take, as it allows a function to modify the project before overwriting the original version.
-Notice also that we have specified which columns are meta-data, and all other columns are assumed to contain genetic data.
+The actual data is loaded in as a `data.frame`, so any function that reads data into R in this format, such as `read.csv()` or `read.table()`, can be used.
+In the input arguments we have also specified which columns are meta-data, and all other columns are assumed to contain genetic data.

+Data can also be arranged in wide format, with one row per sample and several columns per locus.
+This format can be read in using the additional argument `wide_format = TRUE`, and by setting the `ploidy` argument to the correct value.

 We can view the project to check that the data have been loaded in correctly:

 ``` r
 myproj